 So here some quick tips to make your CSS load faster.

-- First Item to Load – Insert CSS as the first line in code after HEAD tags in your html.
+Insert CSS as the first line in code after HEAD tags in your HTML.
 This ensures your CSS starts loading the moment the page loading starts.

-- Efficient CSS selectors – Learn CSS which enables you to join CSS codes into much smaller lines.
-For example
+Learn CSS which enables you to join CSS codes into much smaller lines.

 margin-top: 0px; margin-bottom: 0px; margin-left: 2px; margin-right:2px;

 margin: 0 2px;